The functionality described in this article was introduced in version 7.3

 Once you are finished streaming, you can stop the capture by either clicking on the Live button in the Preview window and choosing Stop Capture, going to the Screens menu>Stop Capture, or through the Stop Capture button in the Capture Settings window.

-Resi streams can also be started from within the Resi Control Center once you’ve set up your Capture settings within ProPresenter and created the proper Destination Groups on the Resi Control interface.
+Resi streams can also be started from within the Resi Studio once you’ve set up your Capture settings within ProPresenter and created the proper Destination Groups on the Resi Studio interface.
 In addition, you can set schedules for your streams to start at a given date and time.

 ProPresenter’s Preferences window has a Resi tab that offers some helpful resources when you are logged in to your Resi account.